TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ### Taiko's is added to osu!

-Taiko [was added](https://osu.ppy.sh/community/forums/topics/15?n=355) to osu! on the 6th of May 2008.
-Initially, it wasn’t a separate game mode but rather a mod.
+Taiko was added to osu! on the 6th of May 2008.[^taikoadded] Initially, it wasn’t a separate game mode but rather a mod.
 By playing a map with this mod, it would convert any osu!standard map into a playable Taiko map.

 ![](/wiki/History_of_osu!taiko/img/selection-mod-taiko.png "Taiko's mod icon")

 ### First Ranked Taiko Difficulty

 On the 22nd of May, 2008, the very first Ranked Taiko difficulty was added.
 It belongs to the map [Saitama2000](https://osu.ppy.sh/beatmapsets/210#osu/699) by the mapper ::{ flag=TH }:: [Kharl](https://osu.ppy.sh/users/452).
 It's important to note that the map itself was actually ranked before Taiko was added.
-The Taiko difficulty was [added later](https://osu.ppy.sh/community/forums/topics/856?n=7) by the mapper and then subsequently ranked by ::{ flag=AU }::[peppy](https://osu.ppy.sh/users/2).
+The Taiko difficulty was added later by the mapper and then subsequently ranked by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2). [^firsttaikodiff]

 ### Special Mode

-On the 18th of October, 2008, Taiko would go from being a mod to a separate game mode when the “Special” mode selection tab [was added](https://osu.ppy.sh/community/forums/topics/15?n=600).
+On the 18th of October, 2008, Taiko would go from being a mod to a separate game mode when the “Special” mode selection tab was added.[^SpecialMode]

 ![](/wiki/History_of_osu!taiko/img/specialtab.png "Special mode selection tab")